Mathematically established chaos and forecast of statistics with recurrent patterns in Taylor-Couette flow: Probability density function computed from unstable periodic solutions

-{Remarkably,} the tent $F_\text{tent}$ and spline $F$ maps share the same list of periodic solutions, appearing in the exact same order {along the curve} (Fig.~\ref{fig:tent}a).
-This {implies the existence of} a homeomorphism $h$ such that $h(F_\text{tent}(x))=F(h(x))$, i.e. the two maps are topologically conjugate {in the sense} that {they are} dynamically equivalent \citep{YYCOP00}. {A discrete sampling of} $h$ emerges when plotting corresponding periodic points of the two maps on the $\tilde{\tau}$--$x$ plane (Fig.~\ref{fig:tent}b).
-A straightforward {calculation} shows that the PDF of the spline {and tent maps are related by} $\rho(\tilde{\tau})=\rho_{\text{tent}}(h^{-1}(\tilde{\tau}))|(h^{-1})'(\tilde{\tau})|$.
-The prediction, the gray shaded region shown in Fig.~\ref{fig:Probability}, is obtained from a piecewise linear approximation of $h$ {based on the available periodic points}. {The agreement with the spline and DNS data is fair} despite this roughness of the estimation, {as attested by the accurate reproduction} of the three peaks. {The prediction error in the PDF primarily occurs at high frequencies, having small impact on the lower-order statistical moments.}
+Remarkably, the tent $T$ and spline $S$ maps share a common list of periodic solutions, appearing in the exact same order along the curve (figure~\ref{fig:TentMap}a).

+This implies the existence of a homeomorphism $h$ such that $h(S(\tilde{\tau}))=T(h(\tilde{\tau}))$, i.e., the two maps are topologically conjugate in the sense that they are dynamically equivalent \citep{YYCOP00}.
+A discrete sampling of $h$ emerges naturally when plotting corresponding periodic points of the two maps on the $\tilde{\tau}$--$x$ plane (figure~\ref{fig:TentMap}b).
+A straightforward calculation shows that the PDF of the spline and tent maps are related by $\rho_{S}(\tilde{\tau})=\rho_{T}(h(\tilde{\tau}))|h'(\tilde{\tau})|$, where the prime denotes ordinary differentiation.
+The prediction, the gray shaded region shown in figure~\ref{fig:PDF}, is obtained from a piecewise linear approximation of $h$ based on the available periodic points.
+The agreement with the spline and DNS data is fair despite the roughness of the estimation, as attested by the accurate reproduction of the three salient peaks.
-{Using instead} Navier-Stokes UPOs {yields {almost the same} results}, as expected {from} the excellent agreement seen in Fig.~\ref{fig:Compare}.
-The one-dimensional assumption of the return map implies that the PDF of $\mathbf{v}$ at any point can be determined in a similar manner.
-The approximation of the PDF is forecast by associating UPOs with the periodic points of the tent map, independent of DNS data.
-This contrasts with previous methods \citep{YHB21,PNBK24} that required simulation results to tune the weighing parameters that are used in combining UPOs.

-{In conclusion, we have established that the classical results of interval maps, as widely documented in the scientific literature, are directly applicable to} {a fluid dynamics problem.} Furthermore, we have successfully {linked the PDF} of fluid chaos {to} UPOs.
-This {constitutes} an important milestone in the long-{standing} effort to explain turbulence {in terms of} recurrent patterns as {Hopf outlined} \citep{Hopf1948}.
-Our {informed choice of scenario purposely aims at} greatly simplifying {\it cycle expansion theory} \citep{AAC90,CE91,CCP97,CAMTV16}, which {should apply to} more general cases. {Accordingly, we expect that the statistical properties of fluid chaos can be derived from those of underlying UPOs, at least for moderate values of the Reynolds number.} Whether Hopf's {idea} can be {extended to} high Reynolds number turbulence remains an open question.
-However, {we trust that} demonstrating {how} chaos theory {applies} to fluid flows {under} certain {conditions} will encourage {future research on} this {important yet difficult} problem.